 These standards apply to food manufacturers, retailers and importers alike.

-In vitro rDNA modifications are made to genetic material that is contained in some types of food.
-If these techniques were used, the food is considered to have been bioengineered.
+In vitro rDNA modifications are make to genetic material that is containe in some types of food.
+However, If these techniques were used, the food is consider to have been bioengineer.

-According to the USDA disclosure posted online December 20, 2018, bioengineered foods are those that "contain detectable genetic material that has been modified through certain lab techniques and cannot be created through conventional breeding or found in nature."
+According to the USDA disclosure post online December 20, 2018, bioengineere foods are those.
+That “contain detectable genetic material that has been modifie through certain lab techniques.
+And cannot be create through conventional breeding or find in nature.”

-If modified genetic material is not detectable, the food isn't bioengineered.
+If modifie genetic material is not detectable, the food isn’t bioengineer.

 The USDA says that they determine whether or not the material is detectable through several verification steps.
-These include ensuring that records indicate the food was made from non-bioengineered food or that it has been refined to ensure the material is undetectable.
+These include ensuring that records indicate the food was make from non-bioengineer food.
+Or that it has been refined to ensure the material is undetectable.

 These records could be organic certification documents, source evidence or supply chain records.